Getting Married in France

 What better way to start your married life than with an adventure?

-So, what are the requirements to get married in France?
+So, what are the requirements for getting married in France?

-Although this second option is significantly more complicated, some couples choose it if they don’t want a religious or humanist wedding ceremony, if one of them is a French citizen, or if they would prefer to only have one wedding ceremony.
+Although this second option is significantly more complicated, some couples choose it if they don’t want a religious or humanist wedding ceremony, or if one of them is a French citizen.

 Here’s more information about how each route works: